Library of Congress evacuated due to claims of suspected explosives in nearby vehicle

 WASHINGTON D.C. - The Library of Congress was evacuated Thursday when someone claimed that a truck near the building contained an explosive device.

-The nearby Cannon House Office Building was also evacuated, according to ABC News.
+The nearby Cannon House Office Building and the Supreme Court were also evacuated.

 Police are sending negotiators to engage with a man in the truck making the threat, CNN reports.
 The news outlet added that congressional staffers have been alerted to shelter in their offices.